 1. Health Food

-The world has been going the healthy route and the middle east is no exception.
-The 2018 Gulfood Global Outlook Report Health and Wellness Trends cites an increase in demand of organic products, healthy food, label scrutiny, and environment-friendly food.
-Health and wellness is also expected to grow at 7% in the Middle East and North Africa as opposed to 3% globally in the next five years.
+The world has been going the healthy route, and the middle east is no exception.
+The 2018 Gulfood Global Outlook Report Health and Wellness Trends cites an increase in demand for organic products, healthy food, label scrutiny, and environment-friendly food.
+Health and wellness are also expected to grow at 7% in the Middle East and North Africa as opposed to 3% globally in the next five years.

 2. Home Grown Concepts

 Dubai has always been a tourist destination and so has had a good level of international brand penetration, but off late, the trend has been shifting.
 More and more homegrown brands are developing and entering the hospitality industry with a focus on high quality.
 This is also being read as a sign of maturing market and an increase in the value of home foods and home-based concepts which diners are now increasingly looking for.